Agnieszka26/pokemon_v2/README.md

 ```

 **Congrats! 🚀 Your backend is ready!**
-Now the project is redy to development and testing on your lokal machine!
+Now the project is ready to development and testing on your local machine!

 <!--@todo: When be and fr will be connected update this-->

 ## Usage

-The purpouse of this project is to train the skills as a fullstack developer.
+The purpose of this project is to train the skills as a fullstack developer.
 The project is in development status.
 If you want to develop this project, do not hesitate and contact us!

 ## Project Status